-It is natural to struggle with stress, anxiety, loss, grief, or depression related to the pandemic.
+It is natural to struggle with stress, anxiety, loss, grief, or depression related to the pandemic and all the change it has brought.
 Don't be afraid to reach out to University Counseling Services or another mental health provider if you are struggling.
 This is also a great time to utilize online support services offered through your church or other online therapeutic options.
 A great online resource for OSU students is TAO.
 This service is free to OSU students and does not require an appointment with a counselor.
 There are several helpful videos students can access from this link.
 Also, be mindful of friends and family that may also be having a difficult time with the current situation and pass along these resources to them and offer them support as well.

-Even for introverts, being isolated from friends and family can be very challenging.
-Use this time to work on a special project, read a book for fun (not just your academic texts), catch up on your favorite shows, start packing if you plan to move in a few months, deep clean your apartment, update your resume, work on research, or start a cool craft project.
-Stay connected without being physically together in the same space.
-Remember that we are all coping with the disappointment of canceled events, trips, and many individuals are not earning money for the time being.
+Even for introverts, being less social than normal can be very challenging.
+During this time, make time to work on a special project, read a book for fun (not just your academic texts), catch up on your favorite shows, update your resume, work on research, or start a cool craft project.
+Remember that we are all coping with lots of change.
 It is natural to feel stressed, worried and maybe even depressed.
 Be support systems for each other and remember that while this is a very frustrating situation, it is temporary.

 During this unusual time, many of you may be experiencing feelings of grief.
 Feelings of grief include a profound sense of loss and/or longing for what used to be.
-It is also common to feel sad or upset in knowing that many things will not be experienced, or will not ever be the same.
-It is normal to feel this way considering many events we were looking forward to will not be taking place.
+It is also common to feel sad or upset in knowing that many things were not experienced, or may not be the same.
+It is normal to feel this way considering many events we were looking forward to did not place.
 We are grieving the loss of making memories with our friends, graduations, and many other experiences.
 Find out more about feelings of grief and loss.

 Without a doubt, the COVID – 19 pandemic has caused a great deal of uncertainty in our lives.
-Not knowing how long social isolation will last can lead to anxious thoughts that can feel overwhelming, as well as activate the fight or flight response in our bodies.
-In addition to dealing with concerns about the disease itself, many students are also feeling anxious about successfully navigating the move to virtual academics or online classes.
+Not knowing how long the virus will be prevalent can lead to anxious thoughts that can feel overwhelming, as well as activate the fight or flight response in our bodies.
+In addition to dealing with concerns about the disease itself, many students are also feeling anxious about campus norms and vaccinations. .
+If you are feeling nervous, restless, tense, irritated, on edge for no apparent reason, and/or having difficulty concentrating, you might be showing signs of anxiety.
 Please explore the following links for more information on COVID-19 Anxiety and Virtual Academic Anxiety.

 In order to remain successful in your courses, consider creating a schedule to help you stay current in with your classes.
-Be certain you are watching your on-line lectures, read your textbook assignments, and utilize the resources that are being offered to you by OSU.
+Be certain you are attending your letures,, read your textbook assignments, and utilize the resources that are being offered to you by OSU.
 If you find yourself in need of something, contact the appropriate department.
 If you do not know who to contact, begin the process by contacting your academic advisor or a course instructor.

 Alcohol and other substance use

-With so much extra time suddenly available, it may be very tempting for some to engage in excessive substance use and abuse.
+With so much change and uncertainty, it may be very tempting for some to engage in excessive substance use and abuse.
 However, excessive alcohol and drug use significantly weakens the immune system.
 A strong immune system is imperative when fighting and achieving full recovery from illness.
 It has never been more imperative to discontinue or reduce the use of alcohol, marijuana, or vaping, as strong respiratory health is imperative in order to recover from COVID-19.
-Coping with boredom or isolation by using alcohol or other substances is definitely not the answer.
+Coping with change or stress by using alcohol or other substances is definitely not the answer.
 The Alcohol and Substance Abuse Center (ASAC) is available if you find yourself struggling.
 Find out more about alcohol and substance abuse.

 Exercise and nutrition